-If you have a face-to-face appointment booked and have a new persistent cough and/or fever, please do not come to hospital.
-Please contact your midwifery team (Monday to Friday, 8am to 4pm except bank holidays), their contact details will be found in your handheld notes.
+If you have any concerns please contact your midwifery team (Monday to Friday, 8am to 4pm except bank holidays), their contact details will be found in your handheld notes.
 Out of hours (4pm to 8am Monday to Friday and weekends/bank holidays) please contact the Maternity Helpline on 07825 014 785 who will advise you.

 If you need to talk to us

 - Monday to Friday 8am to 4pm except bank holidays: contact your allocated midwifery team (phone number found in your handheld notes)

 - Out of above hours- call Maternity Helpline (24 hours a day): 07825 014 785

 (Monday to Friday 9am to 5pm except bank holidays): 020 8869 3885

 Urgent advice if you are less than 20 weeks pregnant